-This final rule adds 19 sites to the NPL; 18 to General Superfund Section of the NPL and one to the Federal Facilities Section.
-Table 1 presents the 18 sites in the General Superfund Section Table 2 presents the site in the Federal Facilities Section.
+This final rule adds nine sites to the NPL; all to the General Superfund Section of the NPL.
+Table 1 presents the nine sites in the General Superfund Section.
 Sites in the tables are arranged alphabetically by State.

 TABLE 1.-NATIONAL PRIORITIES LIST FINAL RULE, GENERAL SUPERFUND SECTION